What is Remortgaging?

 - If house prices fall, you end up being in negative equity

-How do I apply for a Remortgage?
+How do I apply for a remortgage?

 Releasing equity in your home involves requesting an increase to your mortgage repayments for the amount of equity you wish to release.
 This release can be done either between you and your existing mortgage provider or with a new lender.